Game design program vision

 View PDF files.

-As you progress through the program your mentors will expose you to advanced and specialized tools.
+As you progress through the program your mentors will expose you to advanced and specialized tools besides Unreal Engine and Photoshop.
 The things you do with these tools build upon what you learn with the Base Set-Up.
 These tools may include:

 As mentioned, being a game designer requires you to play and understand lots of games.
 This program will teach you how to deconstruct, analyze, and talk about games using a common language with other developers.